Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: Introduction

-6. Whether Newton's gravitational constant $\gamma_{N}$ depends on time and space is still not clear.
-It is known that $\gamma_{N}$ is a constant in Newton's and Einstein's theory of gravitation.
-P. A. M. Dirac speculates that $\gamma_{N}$ may depend on time based on his large number hypothesis \cite{Dirac1978}.
-R. P. Feynman thought that if $\gamma_{N}$ decreases on time, then the earth's temperature a billion years ago was about 48$^{\circ}C$ higher than the present temperature (\cite{FeynmanRP1995}, p.\ 9).
-D. R. Long reports that $\gamma_{N}$ depends on the distance between matters \cite{LongDR1976}.

-Furthermore, there exists some other problems related to the theories of gravity, for instance, gravitational waves \cite{AbbottBP2016}, the speed of light in vacuum \cite{MugnaiD2000,GiovanniniD2015,SamblesJR2015}, the definition of inertial system, origin of inertial force, the velocity of the propagation of gravity \cite{CornishN2017}, the velocity of individual photons \cite{GiovanniniD2015,SamblesJR2015}, unified field theory, etc.

 There is a long history of researches of derivations or interpretations of Einstein's theory of general relativity.
-For instance, C. Misner et al. introduce six derivations of the Einstein's equations (\ref{Einstein 100-100}) in their great book (\cite{MisnerC1973}, p.\ 417).
+For instance, C. Misner et al. introduce six derivations of the Einstein's equations Eqs.\ (\ref{Einstein 100-100}) in their great book (\cite{MisnerC1973}, p.\ 417).
 S. Weinberg proposed two derivations (\cite{WeinbergS1972}, p.\ 151).

-However, these theories still face the aforementioned difficulties.
-The gravitational interaction seems to differ in character from other interactions.
-Thus, it seems that new ideas about the gravitational phenomena are needed.
-In 1949, Einstein wrote in a letter to Solovine \cite{EinsteinA2000}:"{\itshape I am not convinced of the certainty of a simple concept, and I am uncertain as to whether I was even on the right track.}" Following Einstein, it may be better for us to keep an open and critical mind to explore all possible theories about gravity.
+However, these theories still face the following difficulties.
+(1) Attempts to reconcile the theory of general relativity and quantum mechanics have met some mathematical difficulties (\cite{MaddoxJ1998},p.\ 101); (2) The cosmological constant problem is still a puzzle, refers to, for instance, \cite{MarshD2017}; (3) The existence of black hole is still controversy, refers to, for instance, \cite{ChoA2017}; (4) Theoretical interpretation of P. A. M. Dirac's dimensionless large number (\cite{DiracP1978}, p.\ 73) is still open; (5) The existences and characters of dark matter and dark energy are still controversy, refers to, for instance, \cite{KimJ2017}; (6) The existence and characters of gravitational aether are still not clear, refers to, for instance, \cite{FarhoudiM2016}; (7) Whether Newton's gravitational constant $\gamma_{N}$ depends on time and space is still not clear \cite{LongDR1976}; (8) Whether the speed of light in vacuum depends on time or space is controversy, refers to, for instance, \cite{BalcerzakA2017}.

+Furthermore, there exists some other problems related to the theories of gravity, for instance, the definition of inertial system, origin of inertial force, the velocity of the propagation of gravity \cite{CornishN2017}, the velocity of individual photons \cite{GiovanniniD2015,SamblesJR2015}, unified field theory, etc.

-The purpose of this manuscript is to propose a derivation of the Einstein's equation (\ref{Einstein 100-100}) in some special reference frames based on a mechanical model of vacuum and a sink flow model of particles \cite{WangXS200810}.
+The purpose of this manuscript is to propose a derivation of the Einstein's equations (\ref{Einstein 100-100}) in inertial coordinate systems based on a mechanical model of vacuum and a sink flow model of particles \cite{WangXS200810}.